A/N will be at the end of each chapter. Disclaimer: I do not own Rise of the Guardians.

-Chapter One: Ursa Major
+Chapter One: Aquila

 The night sky is dark and the moon is a bright sphere of chilling light, bursting down in elegant rays, illuminating Jack's pale skin; near blue from the cold shudder that is spreading under his flesh.
 But heat and colour is flushing back as the gentleman dressed in thick, midnight blue tailored velvet presses his open hand down on the lean chest and blows fresh air into the younger man's motionless mouth.

-In his own, dull mind – absent to anything but the desire to just fall asleep and succumb to the welcoming warmth of what is probably death, a light is appearing and Jack is reluctantly reaching for it, knowing it will awaken him, he cannot help but think that his thoughts are like that of a child.
+In his own, dull mind – absent to anything but the desire to just fall asleep and succumb to the welcoming warmth of what is probably death - a light is appearing and Jack is reluctantly reaching for it.
+Knowing it will awaken him.
+He cannot help but think that his thoughts are like that of a child.
 It mildly amuses him as he comes to, spitting unattractively onto the frosted grass around him as someone lifts him up into a sitting position and pats his back in a warm, gentle fashion.

 Everything is coming into focus, the still, grey trees around him, the splintered lake to his left and the man kneeling in front of him, the man with the dark hair that is glossy like the night sky contrasting sharply with the intense silvery gaze of his pale eyes that suit his pale flesh.